Josef-Friedrich/audiorename/README.md

 		- artistsafe:          The first available value of this metatag
 		                       order: “albumartist” -> “artist” ->
 		                       “albumartist_credit” -> “artist_credit”
-		- artistsafe_sort      The first available value of this metatag
+		- artistsafe_sort:     The first available value of this metatag
 		                       order: “albumartist_sort” ->
 		                       “artist_sort” -> “artistsafe”
+		- artist_initial:      First character in lowercase of “artistsafe_sort”
 		- album
 		- albumartist:         The artist for the entire album, which may be different from the artists for the individual tracks.
 		- albumartist_sort
 		- albumartist_credit
+		- album_initial:       First character in lowercase of “album”.
 		- genre
 		- composer
 		- grouping